Why phosphorus recycling is so important today

 Phosphoric acid is the most important oxygen acid of phosphorus and one of the most important inorganic acids.
 Its salts and esters are called phosphates.

-As a final product, phosphoric acid has a very wide range of applications and serves as a base material to produce, among other things:
+As a final product, phosphoric acid has a very wide range of applications and serves as a base material for a variety of products, such as:

 Why should phosphorus be recycled from sewage sludge?

 For sewage sludge containing 20 or more grams of phosphorus per kilogram of dry matter, the current Sewage Sludge Ordinance aims to recover 50 or 80 percent of the phosphorus content.
-This phosphorus content is in the sewage sludge of about 500 wastewater treatment plants in Germany.
+That phosphorus content is found in the sewage sludge of about 500 wastewater treatment plants in Germany.

 How ecologically sustainable is phosphorus recycling?

 A long-term, sustainable circular economy can be achieved with phosphorus recycling.
 Finite resources require a rethinking of our current actions.
 Secondary sources of phosphorus must therefore be made usable, so that this valuable resource is preserved for future generations.

 However, to qualify as a holistically sustainable phosphorus circular economy, phosphorus recycling must be in line with all aspects of environmental and climate protection - from energy consumption and CO2 emissions to the recyclability of the end products.

 The innovative Grenzebach Process, which extracts phosphorus directly from sewage sludge, makes phosphorus recycling sustainable without the need for incineration, long transport routes, storage or the massive use of chemicals.

 The recovery from sewage sludge ash, on the other hand, is an ecological disaster in many ways: Mono incineration is only viable in large plants.
 Transporting hundreds of thousands of tons of sewage sludge to the incineration plants is a burden on residents and has an enormous CO2 footprint.